Furloughed staff: how it works and what you need to know

 - Once your staff have confirmed their agreement, write to them to confirm they’ve been furloughed and keep this communication on record for 5 years.
 You can use Furlough leave confirmation letter.

 - Submit information to HMRC about the furloughed staff and what they earn, through its online portal, which went live on 20 April 2020.
 Note that the claim end date must be no more than 14 days in the future from the date you make the claim.
 You must have submitted all claims for any furlough leave during the period up until 30 June 2020 by 31 July 2020.
 Following this, all claims for any furlough leave during flexible furlough up to 31 October 2020 must be made by 30 November 2020.

 - HMRC will, having received the claim and assessed it, make a BACS payment to your bank account within 6 working days and you must then pay your staff the full amount they are owed under the scheme through your payroll.
 You must not make any deductions from it, whether for administration costs or for any other reason.

 Note that the claim begins from the date furlough leave actually began, not the date you wrote to your staff or made the decision to place them on furlough leave.
-Employers who wish to benefit from the scheme must furlough eligible staff by 10 June 2020 at the latest.
-This is because the scheme is changing from 1 July 2020 to ‘flexible furloughing’ and will be closed to new entrants; furloughed staff must have completed their 21 day minimum furlough period by that point if their employer wishes to continue to benefit from the scheme.
+Employers who wish to benefit from the scheme must have furloughed eligible staff by 10 June 2020 at the latest.
+This is because the scheme changed from 1 July 2020 to ‘flexible furloughing’ and closed to new entrants; furloughed staff must have completed their 21 day minimum furlough period by that point if their employer wished to continue to benefit from the scheme.